-Colorado Drug Diversion & DEA Opioid Defense
+Colorado Drug Diversion & Opioid Defense

 Dedicated to Protecting Your License and Your Livelihood

 The war against opioids (and physicians) has arrived in Colorado.
 Federal raids, arrests, grand jury subpoenas, and DEA and FBI investigations have become the new reality for physicians in Colorado motivated and trained to offer their patients quality service and excellent care.

 The times, when being a “good doctor” served as protection and immunity against absurd allegations, are over.
 Today, Coloradan pain management specialists, psychiatrists, family doctors, internal medicine specialists, rheumatologists, and other prescribers of opioids, sedatives, muscle stimulants, and benzodiazepines must be on alert and consider every insurance audit, DEA visit, or rumor of an investigation as a potential threat to their practice of medicine.